kenho811/home_data_centre_public_mirror/README.rst

 For storing metadata of the ingestion (e.g. Airflow's DAGs, ingestion logs of a custom ingestion framework I wrote etc. etc.), I use postgres.
 Row-by-row insertion is best with RDBMS like postgres, while bulk insertion is best with big data file format, like Apache Iceberg.
 I discovered this after experiencing the pain of ever-increasing file size of iceberg with row-by-row insertion.

+The data consumers are Apache Superset and a bespoke data client GUI I made with PySide.
+Apache Superset is a general purpose Business Intelligence tool.
+With that, I can visualise price movements with line chart, create data quality dashboards on data freshness and row counts inspection, send out reports at regular intervals to gmail accounts and so on.
+While powerful, it is not a complete replacement for all data applications.
+For instance, my father has a specific requirement on the format of an Excel file which he uses for his investment activities.
+Therefore, I created a GUI with PySide which exposes parameters like dates and stock code for my father to key in, connects to and extracts data from Dremio and dumps the result in Excel.